 Wfuzz required having Python installed on the computer where you want to run the scan from.
 It got excellent documentation for you to get it started.

 ZAP (Zet Attack Proxy) is one of the famous penetration testing tools which is actively updated by hundreds of volunteer worldwide.

-It’s cross-platform java based tool which can run even on Raspberry Pi.
-ZIP sits between browser and web application to intercept and inspect messages
+It’s a cross-platform java based tool which can run even on Raspberry Pi.
+ZIP sits between a browser and web application to intercept and inspect messages

 Some of the following are worth mentioning ZAP’s functionality.

 - Supports multiple scripting languages

 I would highly recommend to check out OWASP ZAP tutorial videos to get it started.